Art Advisor & Collection Manager, New York

 Collecting well takes time, knowledge, and relationships, and most collectors are navigating a world that is often opaque by design.
-After twenty years as a gallerist and dealer in New York and Los Angeles, I work as a private advisor to help collectors find and build around work that genuinely matters to them.
-Identifying not just good work but the right work, at the right moment in an artist’s career, is what has defined my track record.
+After a career as a gallerist and dealer in New York and Los Angeles, I work as a private advisor, helping collectors identify and acquire exceptional work by artists on the cusp of broader recognition.

 A Master’s degree in Art History gives my practice both an academic grounding and an understanding that a work’s significance lies in how it extends, challenges, or reframes the discourse that came before it.